-In the definition of Kripke structure given in (Clarke et al., 1999), the transition relation $\mathcal{R}$ is assumed to be total, that is, every state $S_1$ has at least one successor state $S_2$ for which $\mathcal{R}(S_1, S_2)$ holds.
-This assumption is justified by the fact that reactive systems can be thought as ever running processes.
+In the definition of the semantics of CTL given in [4], the transition relation r is assumed to be total, that is, every state S_1 has at least one successor state S_2 for which $r(S_1, S_2)$ holds.
+This assumption is justified by the fact that the reactive systems considered in [4] can be thought as ever running processes.
 However, this assumption is not realistic in the case of business processes, for which there is always at least one state with no successors, namely one where the end event of a BPS has been completed.
-For this reason the semantics of the temporal operators given in (Clarke et al., 1999), which refers to infinite paths of the Kripke structure, is suitably changed here by taking into consideration maximal paths, i.e., paths that are either infinite or end with a state that has no successors, called a sink.
+For this reason the semantics of the temporal operators given in [4], which refers to infinite sequences of states, is suitably changed here by taking into consideration maximal paths, i.e., sequences of states that are either infinite or end with a state that has no successors, called a sink.